icdh99/LUMC_internship_enformer_continual/enformer/correlation/README.md

 - use model trained on 27 new tracks to get predicted output for test, train and validation
 - calculate correlation between model output + tfr target

+28/4: evaluate_correlation_alltracks_2404.py
+- evaluate model trained on all tracks 2404

+1/5: evaluate_correlation_humanatac_normalized.py
+- evaluate model trained on normalized human atac tracks (did not work)

+2/5: evaluate_correlation_newtracks_newmodel_0205.py
+- evaluate model with more layers trained on 27 new tracks